apache/incubator-retired-s4/src/main/java/io/s4/example/model/README.md

    model.vector_size = 10
    model.output_interval_in_seconds = 2

-Note that we are only using 1 Gaussian per mixture which is equivalent to using the GaussianModel so we expect the results to be identical.
+Note that we are only using one Gaussian per mixture which is equivalent to using the GaussianModel so we expect the results to be identical.
 We need 2 iterations because the model uses the first pass to estimate the mean and variance of the data.
 This is only useful when using more than one mixture component.